 And what if your teenager spends most of their time alone in their room?
 Maybe they are feeling unsettled in their world and the expectations placed upon them?
 Maybe they have anxiety?
 Maybe they have learning issues or feel they don’t fit in?
 Maybe they’re in relationships they don’t know how to handle?
 Maybe they don’t know how to deal with their sexuality?

 There are many parenting resources available now, on all types of approaches to help connect with teenagers, and you’re certain to find one to help with yours specifically.

 So if you’re struggling, find the help you need to help you connect with your teenager.

 To improve your relationship with your teenager involves becoming aware of your own inherited rules and assumptions about how to parent, about how a teenager ought to think, feel and behave.

 Have you disowned your own Inner Teenager?

-I have come to believe that parenting a teenager is essentially no different to parenting a child of any age – if you respect the child and take their concerns seriously, spend time connecting with them and discovering who they are, and enjoy yourself in their company, and if you allow them to contribute their ideas/preferences for family matters, and are willing to learn from them, your relationship will continue to blossom.
+If you respect the child and take their concerns seriously, spend time connecting with them and discovering who they are, and enjoy yourself in their company, and if you allow them to contribute their ideas/preferences for family matters, and are willing to learn from them, your relationship will continue to blossom.